LBlend/mann-eller-kvinne/README-en.md

     <img src="https://raw.githubusercontent.com/LBlend/mann-eller-kvinne/main/.static/mann-eller-kvinne.png?token=AF55TQTQ2EPX6JP33MO4NLK73QQZG">
 </div>

+<a href="README.md">🇳🇴 Norsk</a>

+_This repo is the backend for the mann-eller-kvinne project.
+You can find the repo for the fontend by clicking [this link](https://github.com/LBlend/mann-eller-kvinne-frontend)._

 The website makes a guess by using simple machine learning algorithms.
 The model is trained on 3000+ book reviews featured in norwegian media and its goal is to highlight the difference between men and women in the way they write.

 The concept of this website is inspired by a controversy in Norway.
 This controversy stemmed from a criminal offense case where threatning letters had been sent.
 There was discussion about whether or not the letters were written by a man or a woman due to the letter using the word "tisse" instead of "pisse".
 You can read more about the case [here](https://www.nrk.no/kultur/uenige-om-bruken-av-ordet-_tisse_-1.15206839)

 You're welcome to contribute if you feel like there's something missing or if there's something that can be improved.
-If you know react or know anything about machine learning we highly appreaciate any contributions.
+If have any expreience with machine learning we highly appreaciate any contributions.
-Before contributing though, check out the [contribution guide](CONTRIBUTING-en.md)
+Before contributing though, check out the [contribution guide](CONTRIBUTING-en.md).
+If you know React or have any experience with web development and want to contribute to the frontend, head over to its repo.

 ## A quick note